Hang Upside Down Boots Benefits (& Teeter Gravity Boots Review)

 A few people would not find the Teeter boots to be a perfect match for them.
 Here’s why:

-1. First few times you may feel slight dizziness and head rush feeling.
+1. The first few times you may feel a slight dizziness and head rush feeling.
 This usually goes away after the first time and happens if you do not start gradually.

 2. If you have very weak abdominal muscles, you may find it hard to pull yourself up when you’re done inverting.
 This can be prevented if you have a spotter to help you out the first few times.